Protect our Citrus!

 Citrus Disease Huanglongbing (HLB) – Citrus Psyllid

 For more information on the Asian Citrus Psyllid and Huanglongbing, you can visit the website www.californiacitrusthreat.org.
-The website will provide information on what to look for in diagnosing your citrus plant.
-If you think you’ve found the disease-carrying Asian Citrus psyllid, or if your think you have an HLB-diseased tree, please call the California Department of Food and Agriculture hotline at 1-800-491-1899.
+If you think you have a HLB-diseased tree, please call the California Department of Food and Agriculture hotline at 1-800-491-1899.
 You can also use the website’s zip code look-up service to find your local Agricultural Commissioner’s office to ask to have the leaves inspected for the disease.

 If it is determined that your tree has the psyllid, steps will be taken to eradicate the pest using chemical and/or biological control agents.
 If your citrus tree has the disease, it will be removed in order to prevent the spread of the diseased to the other citrus trees on your property and within the state.

 In response to the threat of HLB and the Asian Citrus Psyllid, the Harvest Club has required training for all of our Harvest Captains in identifying symptoms.
 We also offer a Tree Maintenance Program, which checks trees for any potential health programs including Asian Citrus Psyllid and HLB.
 If you have concerns about your citrus tree, please feel free to reach out to us!